 - A button-up shirt.
 A “button-up” is a dress shirt with no buttons on the collar, giving it more formality than the button-down, which does have buttons on the collar.

 - Formal trousers.
 You can wear a suit and a tie, but if you wear jeans, are you still wearing “business attire”?
 No. The jeans are too casual.
 You’ll be wearing something more akin to business casual.
 That’s not to say it’s always a bad look—it just may not be appropriate when a situation calls for “business.”

 For every man who needs to impress a client or attend a formal event, a business suit isn’t always optional.
 It’s a necessary part of the wardrobe.
 Short of going to a store and doling out large amounts of money for a full suit, how can you build one of your own?
 We recommend starting from the bottom up.
 If you can pair a suit jacket with a high-quality pair of trousers, you’ll be well on your way.

 You’ll have two options here: casual or dressy.

 The casual option includes a wide variety of pants that can fit with either business suits or business casual outfits.
-Berle Performance Dress Khakis are a prime example.
-However, you’ll want be sure to choose a color option like “black” to make them match a formal business suit.
+Simply choose a color option like “black” to make them match a formal business suit.